-British Columbia: Exploring Haida Gwaii -- Queen Charlotte Islands -- and Prince Rupert for Scenic Beauty and Haida Aboriginal Culture
+British Columbia: Exploring Haida Gwaii, Queen Charlotte Islands, and Haida Aboriginal Culture

 The islands are mystical with a beautiful and diverse landscape that is due to the pristine environment and rare ecosystems of flora, fauna and animals that thrive on Haida Gwaii.
 An abundant species of birds such as bald eagles and a large variety of seabirds, such as the Tufted Puffin and Ancient Murrelet are found throughout the islands as well.
 Moreover, the sandy beaches, snow-capped mountains, pure fjords and lush forests of western red cedars and Sitka Spruce create a scenic and tranquil atmosphere that inspire all who live and visit this extraordinary land.